-GD101 Color Concept and Design (W) (D) (G) 3 credits (fall) DA: L1 CCT
+GD101 Color Concept and Design (W) (D) (G)

 This course provides a comprehensive foundation and tools for individual expression through art.
 Visual perception and artistic vocabulary are developed, while discovering and analyzing the artist's role in making art, history and culture.
 Visual elements, design principles and color theory are discussed and utilized in a variety of guided exercises that result in creating representational and abstract work.